 Chapter 7.
-Tape-based data protection solution at multiple sites
+Tape-based implementation of a data protection solution at multiple sites

-The tape-based solution uses disk-to-disk-to-tape backup and uses disk staging to optimize storage.
+This implementation of a data protection solution uses disk-to-disk-to-tape backup and uses disk staging to optimize storage.
 Offsite options include sending data to another location, or copying data to a remote library.

 - Tape media is a flexible and affordable option for long-term data retention. - The solution scales easily because of the reduced cost of tape media and Tivoli Storage Manager resources.
-Because there is no information to track for data deduplication processing, Tivoli Storage Manager database growth is slower, when compared with other solutions. - Disk storage pool staging allows parallel backups for many clients. - The solution is optimized for high-speed storage area network (SAN) backups and for use with Tivoli Storage Manager for SAN, when clients back up directly to Fibre Channel attached SANs - Offsite copy options allow flexibility for a disaster recovery plan.
+Because there is no information to track for data deduplication processing, Tivoli Storage Manager database growth is slower, when compared with other solutions. - Disk storage pool staging facilitates parallel backups for many clients. - Performance is optimized for backups on high-speed storage area networks (SAN) and for use with Tivoli Storage Manager for SAN, when clients back up directly to SANs that are attached directly by Fibre Channel. - Offsite copy options provide flexibility for a disaster recovery plan.
 If tapes are sent offsite, they can be stored in a vendor-managed vault, which reduces costs for the solution.